Public advised to ‘avoid the area’ after death of woman in Scottish town

-North Ayrshire incident: Public advised to ‘avoid the area’ after death of woman in Irvine
+North Ayrshire incident: Public advised to ‘avoid the area’ after death of woman on Pladda Avenue in Irvine

 An Irvine street remains closed while emergency services attend the scene.